Servitization, Customer Solutions, and Service Business Models

-Moving towards an increased focus on services, a reality in many industries, holds the potential not only to increase competitive advantage but also to find new ways of creating value, to deepen customer relationships, and to design new business models.
-This research aims at understanding and designing new strategies for service and for value creation.
+Moving towards an increased focus on advanced services holds the potential to increase competitive advantage through new ways of creating value, deepen customer relationships, and designing innovative business models.
+This research aims to understand and design new strategies for servitization and value creation.

-This research track focuses on how to design and implement profitable service growth strategies and business models.
-In order to generate and capture more value, companies need to harness the potentials of digitalization, institutionalize service innovation, and have a profound understanding of evolving customer needs.
+This research track focuses on designing and implementing profitable service growth strategies and business models.
+To generate and capture more value, companies need to harness the potential of digitalization, institutionalize service innovation, and have a profound understanding of evolving customer needs.

-Servitization is a strategy for increasing financial performance and enhancing customer relationships by transforming from a product-centric to a service-centric business model.
-Increasingly, having world-class products is no longer enough to combat commoditization and stem rampant erosion of margins in many markets.
-More than ever, to keep competition at bay and sustain growth, companies must redefine what they do for (and with) customers and seize novel growth opportunities, strategically competing though advanced services and customer solutions.
+Servitization is a strategy for enhancing financial and environmental performance and customer relationships by transitioning from a product-dominant to a service-centric business model and business logic.
+Increasingly, having world-class products is no longer sufficient to combat commoditization and prevent the erosion of margins in many markets.
+To keep competition at bay and sustain growth, companies must redefine what they do for (and with) customers and seize novel growth opportunities, strategically competing through advanced services and customer solutions.

 LiU is a world-leading academic institution in the field of servitization and service business models.
-For over 15 years, we have conducted research on the topic in collaboration with market-leading manufacturers and prominent international business researchers.
-This has resulted in both world class research and practical guidelines for how to design and implement a service-growth strategy.
+For over 20 years, we have conducted research on the topic in collaboration with market-leading companies and prominent international business researchers.
+This has resulted in both world-class research and practical guidelines for designing and implementing a service-growth strategy.

 Research projects